bkroeze/matic_portfolio/readme.md

 That way, I get a message on my phone if the alert goes off, via the IFTTT app installed on it.

+The key you need is found by clicking "documentation" on the applets page.
+I never would have found it without searching.
+Weird.

 Examples
 --------